 The event is community centred and open to local families, residents and visitors to enjoy.
 We aim to provide entertainment and activities for people of all ages, and for volunteers to learn new skills and make new friends by being part of our event team.
 Parklive is a great opportunity for new and established local musicians to perform in a relaxed and fun festival atmosphere.

-Parklive takes place outdoors in Kimberley Park, Falmouth using the main stage and often a second smaller acoustic stage.
+Parklive takes place outdoors in Kimberley Park, Falmouth using the main park stage and a second smaller acoustic stage.
 Performance slots are typically 25 minutes starting at 12 midday and finishing around 6pm.
-The running order is available online and on a board near the stage.
-Changeovers are between 15 and 30 minutes.
-Performers arrive at least 45 minutes before their slot.
+The running order is available online, on posters and posted around the park.
+Changeovers are betwee 30 minutes.
+Performers are asked to arrive n hour before their slot.
 Acts are suitable for family enjoyment and are mostly original content.
 The show is hosted by presenters from Source FM.

 As a community event the show is free.
 Performers and crew take part for no fee.
 Source FM has stewards on site to help with any queries.
 Food and drinks are available from the park cafe and mobile vendors supporting the event.
 There are usually community stalls and other activities and the park has a well equipped play area for young children.
 No alcohol is allowed on site.
 The park has toilet facilities.
 Please use the park bins and do not leave rubbish.
 You can sit anywhere on the grass.
 We advise that you bring your own blankets and seats if needed.
 As this is a much loved public space we ask that you respect the facilities and other people using the park.
 Please be mindful of others who may want to keep a safe distance to avoid Covid risk.